mb19/pysearch/README.md

 ### Running

-Copy the file `server/config/.env.template` to be  `server/config/.env`.
-Add your credentials to the newly created `.env` file.
+Make sure you have ran `make install` at least once on your machine.
+Add your credentials to the `server/config/.env` file.
 Now, simply run the application using `make server`.
 The web interface can now be accessed locally with any browser at `http://127.0.0.1:5000`.